workflow module includes some handy methods for

 so it can be used just like any other data captured by your

-# load the workflow module from qtpylib import workflow as wf # load your existing market data as Pandas DataFrame. # here, we'll download 1-min intraday data from Google external_data = wf.get_data_google_inrtaday("AAPL") # convert the data into a QTPyLib-compatible # data will be saved in ~/Desktop/AAPL.csv df = wf.prepare_data("AAPL", data=external_data, output_path="~/Desktop/") # store converted bar data in MySQL # optional, requires a running Blotter wf.store_data(df, kind="BAR")
+# load the workflow module from qtpylib import workflow as wf # Load some data from Quandl import quandl aapl = quandl.get("WIKI/AAPL", authtoken="your token here") # convert the data into a QTPyLib-compatible # data will be saved in ~/Desktop/AAPL.BAR.csv df = wf.prepare_data("AAPL", data=aapl, output_path="~/Desktop/") # store converted bar data in MySQL # optional, requires a running Blotter wf.store_data(df, kind="BAR")

 prepare_data() must be a valid string as IB tuple